Welcome To The Good Food Network! Please Click Here To View A Round Up Of This Weeks French Fine Food News And Special Offers!

 The Modern La Belle-Iloise Packagings As We know Them

-One reason why the La Belle Iloise range is so good is because of the emphasis placed on sourcing and using top quality ingredients, from the best quality fresh fish (sardines, mackerel and tuna fillets) through to the seasonings used (using the best of French everywhere such as Menton lemons, Espelette pepper, Bayonne ham) and very important in tinned fish, oil, which is the second most important ingredient since it enables the fish to be preserved and release it’s full flavours.
+One reason why the La Belle Iloise range is so good is because of the emphasis placed on sourcing and using top-quality ingredients, from the best quality fresh fish (sardines, mackerel and tuna fillets) through to the seasonings used (using the best of French everywhere such as Menton lemons, Espelette pepper, Bayonne ham) and very important in tinned fish, oil, which is the second most important ingredient since it enables the fish to be preserved and release its full flavours.

 Many of the production steps are still performed manually.
-Not out of nostalgia for old traditions, but because the company still feels that the best way to preserve the fragile fish is to perform many of the tasks by hand by highly experienced staff.
-It’s a meticulous task, from the cleaning of the fish, through to removing the backbone (for the boneless sardine range) to packing and preparing the seasoning for each recipe (cutting lemons, chopping basil).
+Not out of nostalgia for old traditions but because the company still feels that the best way to preserve the fragile fish is to perform many of the tasks by hand by highly experienced staff.
+It’s a meticulous task, from cleaning of the fish, to removing the backbone (for the boneless sardine range) to packing and preparing the seasoning for each recipe (cutting lemons, chopping basil).
 So in many ways, although on a much larger scale, the products are prepared in a similar way to the early days, with no shortcuts, and this is why the range is so good!

-Throughout the production process, the Cannery performs regular quality controls and samples each batch by an internal tasting panel.
+Throughout the production process, the Cannery performs regular quality controls and samples each batch with an internal tasting panel.
 This is a key step to guarantee quality in the appearance and taste of our products and leave nothing to chance.

 The Good Food Network